archonsofficial/PsychoDrill/README.md

 # PsychoDrill: Psychological Test Preparation Platform for SSB Candidates

-PsychoDrill is an innovative platform designed to enhance psychological test preparation for candidates aspiring to join the Indian Armed Forces through the Service Selection Board (SSB) examination process.
+PsychoDrill is an innovative platform designed to enhance psychological test preparation for candidates aspiring to join the Indian Armed Forces through.
 This project operates within the domain of education technology, specifically focusing on psychological test preparation for SSB candidates, intersecting with the defense and military recruitment industry.

 ## Impotant Links